tim-coleman/tim-coleman.github.io/index.md

 ## My Work
+I am currently a Postdoctoral Researcher at the University of Southern California, working under [Jacob Bien](http://faculty.marshall.usc.edu/Jacob-Bien/) on modelling populations of phytoplankton using cytograms, as part of the [CBIOMES](https://cbiomes.org/) project, part of the Simons Foundation.

-I am a 4th year PhD student in Statistics at the University of Pittsburgh, where I work under [Lucas Mentch](http://lucasmentch.com/index.html).
-I primarily work developing inferential procedures for statistical learning techniques, and focus on applications of those methods to the environmental sciences.
-During my PhD studies, I've been lucky enough to work at the Air Force Research Lab, Lawrence Livermore National Lab, and most recently at Los Alamos National Lab.
+Before USC, I completed a PhD in Statistics at the University of Pittsburgh, where I work under [Lucas Mentch](http://lucasmentch.com/index.html).
+I primarily worked on developing inferential procedures for statistical learning techniques, and focused on applications of those methods to the environmental sciences.
+During my PhD studies, I was  lucky enough to work at the Air Force Research Lab, Lawrence Livermore National Lab, and most recently at Los Alamos National Lab.

-My CV can be found [here](Tim_Coleman_CV_2020.pdf).
+My CV can be found [here](Tim_Coleman_CV_2021.pdf).

 ### What am I up to right now?

-I am presently collaborating with another research group at Pitt on applying machine learning methods (including ML inference methods) to landslide prediction around the city of Pittsburgh. _(August 1, 2020)_
+I just started my first post-PhD position, working as a Postdoctoral Researcher at USC!
+Additionally, I am continueing to collaborate with another research group at Pitt on applying machine learning methods (including ML inference methods) to landslide prediction around the city of Pittsburgh. _(January 6, 2020)_

 ### Preprints/Publications
 Below are links to my publicly available work: